Katherine Tek, Program Coordinator

 Vanessa Faloye, Training and Curriculum

 Vanessa, British-Nigerian, is a learning facilitator, curriculum developer, and consultant in social impact education.
 She designs and delivers social innovation programmes for international organisations with the aim of empowering youth and marginalised groups to become social change-makers.
-She uses the multiple lenses of diversity, equity, and inclusion; critical and systems thinking; and problem-mapping in her pedagogical approach to educate her ‘padawans’ in the bigger picture.
-She is also a motivational speaker on topics relating to social innovation.
+She uses the multiple lenses of anti-oppression; systems thinking; and active citizenship in her pedagogical approach to educate and inspire systems-level social change.
+She is also a motivational speaker and online blogger on topics relating to social innovation.
 Vanessa holds a post-graduate certificate in Social Enterprise and Innovation at The Do School – Berlin, Germany.
-She is passionate (and slightly obsessed) with traveling, reading, and raving and continues to surprise herself that she finds time to do at least one of these things at any given time.
+She is passionate about traveling, reading, and odd socks.

 Michael Beevers, Advisor